archlinux-lucjan/cmake-system-versions/README.md

 # CMake System Version

-CMake extension.
+CMake extension for detecting linux distributions and other system versions.

-Work in progress.
+Work in progress (Backup)